 Your body is constantly healing without your conscious awareness.
 You fend off colds, heal cuts, and get nourishment from the food you eat and the air you breathe.
 CST gently supports the body’s natural non-conscious impulses toward balance and health.
 It counters the negative effects of disease, dysfunction or distress on your central nervous system and it promotes innate healing processes in the body.

 What are the sessions like?

 You may sit, lie or stand in any comfortable position during your CranioSacral Therapy session.
 Generally, sessions begin with you lying on your back on the soft surface of a massage table.

 CranioSacral Therapy is a whole-body treatment.
 Work may be done at the feet, the head, the fingers, or even in the mouth (with gloves).
 Mouth work can be key to releasing restrictions in the cranium, and is surprisingly relaxing and welcome.

 You may be invited to “sink into your body”, to feel the weight of it and the table rising to support it.
 One of the gifts of a CST session is developing your ability to feel again.
-So when Liz says, “sink in”, feel deeply and quietly with all your senses.
+Feel deeply and quietly with all your senses.
 Lower the volume of the mind, and allow your other, highly evolved senses do some work.